 - How can I apply this to my life?

-Use a Commentary
+Use a Bible Commentary

 When I first started out, I only had an old version of a Matthew Henry Commentary available to me, so I used that.
 Now, since my preacher-husband has needed to prepare many sermons over the years, we’ve invested in a bible software program that puts hundreds of commentaries at my fingertips with the click of a button.
 I realize this isn’t feasible for many people, nor is it really necessary, but’s it’s a nice option to have.